Nicole Trimmel: Critical success (2004-present)

 The critical success came 2004 at the IAKSA / WKA World Championships in Kickboxing in Basel, Switzerland.
 Nicole Trimmel made it straight to the final, where she went for World Champion in Kickboxing in discipline light contact.
 In addition, at the same event she scored twice as Vice-World Champion in Kickboxing in disciplines semi contact and team respectively.

 Ever since Trimmel has shown a strong performance at national as well as international kickboxing tournaments: in 2005 she became three-time World Champion in Kickboxing at the IAKSA World Championships in Moscow, Russia – disciplines included team, hard- and semi contact.
 In 2006 only the WAKO European Championships in Kickboxing took place in Lisbon, Portugal, where she made it to Vice-European Champion in Kickboxing in discipline full contact.
-In 2007, she managed to become twice Vice-World Champion in Kickboxing in full- and light contact respectively.
-Since 2004 Nicole Trimmel has managed to become Austrian Champion in Kickboxing for each year correspondingly.
+In 2007, she went on to become a two-time Vice-World Champion in Kickboxing, in full-contact and light-contact categories respectively.
+Since 2004, Nicole Trimmel has held the title of Austrian Champion in Kickboxing every year.

 She has remained on top of the podium ever since, scoring gold and silver medals in the years following.
 As such, she currently holds the top spot in WAKO Pro-competitions - the highest professional level achievable in kickboxing - on a national and international level.
 This was further rounded off by becoming European Champion in 2010 - a first for Nicole Trimmel.

 A complex knee injury kept her from competing in most competitions in 2011, however immediately after recovery she stepped to the top once more in becoming the World Champion in Kickboxing at the WAKO Kickboxing Championships in Skopje, Macedonia.
 That was followed some weeks later by another World Championship title in full-contact in Dublin, Ireland.

-These achievements were acknowledged by the vote for Burgenland’s Sportswoman of the Year in 2004 and 2005.
+These achievements were acknowledged by the vote for Burgenland's Sportswoman of the Year in 2004 and 2005.
 In 2006 Trimmel received the Silver Order of Merit of the Republic of Austria, which was followed by the Golden Order of Merit of Federal State Burgenland – both, for her achievements in sports and for representing the country internationally.

 In a survey for ‘The Top 100 VIPs of Burgenland’ by the Austrian magazine News readers voted her on place 19 in February 2007.